hadi-bourji/social_listening/README.md

 ### User Inputs

-- RSS Feed URLs – One per line, covering your preferred U.S. news sources.
+- RSS Feed URLs – One per line, covering your preferred news sources.
-- Keywords – One per line, describing environmental emergencies to track.
+- Keywords – One per line, describing topics you would like to track.

 ### Article Extraction